 Other Linux Distribution Based on a Supported Release Version for RHEL or SLES Notes CentOS Red Hat Enterprise Linux Use RHEL blkwatch drivers.
-Precompiled RHEL drivers are available as noted in "List of Distributions" on page 350.

-Other Linux Distribution Based on a Supported Release Version for RHEL or SLES Notes Oracle Linux (OL) (formerly Oracle Enterprise Linux (OEL)) Red Hat Enterprise Linux Blkwatch drivers are available for the standard kernel and the Unbreakable Enterprise Kernel (UEK) as noted in the "List of Distributions" on page 350.
+Precompiled RHEL drivers are available as noted in "List of Distributions" on page 353.
+Oracle Linux (OL) (formerly Oracle Enterprise Linux (OEL)) Red Hat Enterprise Linux Blkwatch drivers are available for the standard kernel and the Unbreakable Enterprise Kernel (UEK) as noted in the "List of Distributions" on page 353.
 For other Oracle Linux distributions, precompiled drivers are not available for UEK kernels.
 Use RHEL blkwatch drivers for the corresponding Red Hat Compatible Kernel (RHCK).
 Workloads using the Oracle Linux Unbreakable Enterprise Kernel are not supported in Migrate 12.1 and lower versions.

-For a list of supported kernel distributions, see "List of Distributions" on page 350.
+For a list of supported kernel distributions, see "List of Distributions" on page 353.